learn-academy-2022-charlie/treasure-hunt-vjtovar/README.md

 ### User Stories
 - As a user, I can see a page with a 3 by 3 grid board game with a question mark in each square.
+    - Branch: board-game
+    - Rendering one square with the Square componet
+    - Mapped over the Square to get nine squares
+    - Styled the group of squares using flexbox
+    - Passed the value of the array in state to Square (aka "?")
+    - Cleaned up the warning by adding a key with the index of each  item in the array.
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.